philhagen/sof-elk/VM_README.md

     * There are links to several stock dashboards on the left hand side
 * Wait for Logstash to parse the input files, load the appropriate dashboard URL, and start interacting with your data

+**Configuration Documentation**

+* Note: This will migrate to a new document at some point - just capturing here for the time being.
+* Change replica count in `/etc/sysconfig/sof-elk` if using this in a cluster

 **Sample Data Included**

 * Syslog data in `~elk_user/lab-2.3_source_evidence/`